Student Placement FAQs

 Also ensure you travel with plenty of water - summer and winter!

 Click on the following NRMA websites for further advice regarding travelling on country roads.

 How far is the student accommodation from where I work?

 The accommodation is only a short walk to the University facilities and the Broken Hill Health Service.
-However, placement in the facilities in Argent Street is about a 20 minute walk, which is pleasant most of the year except during the peak hot seasons and the cooler winter mornings.
+Walking to the University and the health service is pleasant most of the year except during the peak hot seasons and the cooler winter mornings.